Reform of interest rate benchmarks

 It is expected that some benchmark rates will be reformed or will be discontinued and replaced with alternative benchmark rates which meet the new regulatory and market requirements.
 This may impact the products and services which are currently made available to you and those we may provide in the future.
 If, and when, this applies to you, we will duly inform you.

 Despite the fact that the various reforms and transitions include some process, timing and impact uncertainties, at this moment it is not expected that any existing interest rate benchmarks will be discontinued prior to 31 December 2021.

 How is ING responding to this?

-ING welcomes the move to more robust and reliable benchmark rates.
-We have been working with regulators, industry bodies and trade associations in order to facilitate a smooth transition.
-We are closely monitoring developments and will continue to update you throughout the transition.
+ING welcomes the move to more robust and reliable benchmark rates and we are working with regulators, industry bodies and trade associations in order to facilitate a smooth transition.
+We are closely monitoring developments and will continue to update you throughout the various transitions.

 Any further questions?

 For more information on the reform of benchmark rates, please see the links to various websites below.
 We will continue to update you as interest rate benchmark reforms and transitions develop.
 The information on this site is not intended to be a complete or exhaustive overview.